 The Division also works closely with the Office of the President/Director to develop new strategic research initiatives and to manage all faculty appointments, promotions, and mentoring.

-Research at the MBL is conducted by Resident Scientists, MBL Fellows, and Whitman Center Scientists, as well as faculty who lead MBL courses.
-Altogether, this faculty of over 500 scientists convene in Woods Hole to utilize the unique resources and environment at the MBL, with a strategic focus on the oceans, marine organisms, and the science of global climate change.
+These scientists, together with MBL courses faculty, comprise over 500 scientists who convene in Woods Hole to utilize the unique resources and environment at the MBL, with a strategic focus on the oceans, marine organisms, and the science of global climate change.
 Specific themes include:

 - new discoveries emerging from the study of novel marine organisms, encompassing research in regenerative biology, neuroscience, sensory physiology, and comparative evolution and genomics;

 - the study of microbiomes and microbial diversity and ecology in a variety of ocean and terrestrial habitats;

 - cutting-edge imaging and computation, illuminating cellular function and previously unknown biology; and

 - organismal adaptation and resilience in the face of global change and rapidly changing ecosystems.

 The Division of Research is overseen by Jonathan Gitlin.
 Current responsibilities include oversight and direction for: